Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Introduction

+The second part of this paper focuses on using the constructed FNN to seek periodic solutions of differential equations, which is a novel use of this network design.
+Here we follow \cite{raissi2019Pinn} and \cite{Sirignano2018} and incorporate the equations in the loss function to obtain a physics informed Fourier neural network (PIFNN).
+We show the performance of the built PIFNN on a range of PDEs, such as the Poisson equation and the heat equation.

-The rest of this paper is organized as follows: in section \ref{sec:fnn} we construct the FNN and provide an initialization strategy for the weights and biases of the network.
-We conclude this section by different numerical simulations that showcase the advantages of the built network.
-Then, in section \ref{sec:fnnpde}, we modify the constructed network so it becomes a Physics Informed Fourier Neural Network (PIFNN) that aims at seeking periodic solutions of a range of differential equations.
+The paper is organized as follows.
+In Section\myref{sec:fnn} we construct the FNN and provide an initialization strategy for the weights and biases of the network.
+In Section\myref{sec:results} we present different numerical simulations that showcase the advantages of the built network.
+In Section\myref{sec:fnnpde} we modify the constructed network so it becomes a PIFNN that aims at seeking periodic solutions of a range of differential equations.
+In Section\myref{sec:conc} we summarize our conclusions and briefly discuss aveunues for future research.